-It is the “love it or hate it” of the whisky world, a whisky that makes Marmite look like a unifying force.
+It’s the “love it or hate it” of the spirit world, a whisky that makes Marmite look like a unifying force.
 So if you love it already, what is there to say, and if you hate it, will anything change your mind?
-Of course you could try a dram this World Whisky Day, or if you’re still unsure read on and give me a chance!
+Of course you could try a dram this World Whisky Day, or if you’re still unsure read on with an open mind!

 Laphroaig is a powerful, punchy, smoke bomb of a whisky, but if that was all there was to it, it would really be no more than a peaty moonshine – and there is so much more to it than that.
-So pour yourself (or order from your local Young’s pub) a measure of the Laphroaig 10 year old, and promise yourself you are going to look beyond the peat, and that you are going to take your time and not jump to conclusions.
+Please pour yourself a measure of Laphroaig 10 year old, and promise yourself you are going to look beyond the peat, and that you are going to take your time and not jump to conclusions.

 What else is there?
-You could surprise yourself as you discover a caramel sweetness, maybe hints of tropical fruit such as coconut and pineapple, and spice notes complementing and balancing the sweet.
-Smoke is of course ever-present, but with a little time and attention, a gloriously complex whisky emerges.
+You could surprise yourself as you discover a caramel sweetness, maybe hints of tropical fruit such as coconut and pineapple, and spice notes complimenting and balancing the sweet.
+Smoke is of course ever-present, but with a little time and attention, a gloriously complex whisky emerges over your senses.

 If you are beginning to feel a little over familiar with the 10 year old treat yourself to one of the other expressions the distillery produce.
 The Quarter Cask has more body, being bottled at 48% abv and non-chill filtered (a fancy way to say it retains more flavour), and a fuller, richer palate with the caramel notes even more apparent.
 Your taste buds will thank you.